Egypt mediation gathers pace but Brotherhood leaders face trial

 U.S. Deputy Secretary of State William Burns and European Union envoy Bernadino Leon, who are leading the diplomatic push, met Sisi on Sunday, an army statement said.
 It gave no details.

-The United Arab Emirates, which has given the new government $3 billion in support, is also involved in the mediation, sending Foreign Minister Sheikh Abdullah bin Zayed to Cairo.
+The United Arab Emirates, which has given the new government $3 billion (1 billion pounds) in support, is also involved in the mediation, sending Foreign Minister Sheikh Abdullah bin Zayed to Cairo.
 Qatar, which is close to the Brotherhood, is also involved.

 The Egyptian government denied a report by the Doha-based Al Jazeera news station that the envoys were going to meet Shater, the Brotherhood's top political strategist.